hl2guide/firefox-privacy-guide/README.md

 I recommend using **Mozilla Firefox** to avoid all of the limitations, complications and side-effects of this debacle.

 # 1.1 Installing Firefox for Desktop

+By desktop I am using it in the loosest meaing so it includes the majority of laptops and notebooks too.

 **Mozilla Firefox** is available for _Microsoft Windows_, _macOS_ and _Linux_.